* Course credits pertain to 2022-2023 academic year.

 The goals of this course are to increase knowledge of the pathophysiology of hematopoiesis and hemostasis and to integrate and apply knowledge of the regulation and function of blood cells and coagulation, acquire the principles of transfusion medicine, increase knowledge of the principles of cancer medicine and treatment strategies, and know the actions and complications of the major categories of cancer therapeutic agents, targeted therapies and cellular based therapy.
 As many specific cancers are taught in their appropriate systems courses, this course can be summarized as the details of hematology and the principles of oncology.

 Co-Course Director: Mark Udden, M.D.

 Immunologic/Pathologic Basis of Disease: MBIPD-MAIN

 The goals of this course are to prepare the students to approach the study of diseases and apply those principles to clinical diagnosis.
 This approach will be through both Immunology and the principles of General (systemic) Pathology.
-The normal and deranged immune system will be covered in relationship to the pathology of inflammation, autoimmunity, tumors and autoimmune disorders.
-The fundamental cellular and tissue responses to injury, hemodynamic disorders, and neoplasia are covered.
+The normal and deranged immune system will be covered in relationship to the pathology of inflammation, autoimmunity, infections, tumors and autoimmune disorders.
+The fundamental cellular and tissue responses to injury, hemodynamic disorders, neoplasia and infection are covered.

-Course Director: Christine Roth, M.D.
+Course Director: Christine Roth, M.D.,MMM